Contact informationFarm Address:

 Number of Internship Available: 2

-Application Deadline: until positions are filled
+Application Deadline: until position is filled

 Minimum Length of Stay: 6-12 months preferred

 Skills Desired: The most important attributes are enthusiasm about the work and lifestyle, commitment to learning, and a willingness to work hard.
-We do appreciate some background in farming, gardening, animals, construction, and/or childcare.
+We do appreciate some background in farming, gardening, animals, and/or construction.
 Interns should be enthusiastic about food and comfortable in the kitchen, since so much of our time centers around food production and preparation.
 Clear and honest communication are also important to us.
 It's very helpful when candidates are clear what they want to learn during their internship, so we can facilitate those aspects of their education.
 Stipend may vary depending on previous farming experience.

 Meals: 3 organic meals per day are shared with our family, sourced primarily from our farm and neighboring farms.
 We prepare nearly everything from scratch, including grinding our own flour for bread, making masa for tortillas from our own corn, rendering lard, making cheese, and lots of fermentation projects.